Just Found Out

 Thanks again for sharing your and your wifes story.
 It is really touching and helpful.
 We will keep you both in our thoughts

-Ron & Robyn Adams
+Ron & Robyn Adams0 -

 Cancer Diagnosis

 Ron: Certainly sorry to hear about you.
 However you have found a web site of experts in throat cancer here.
 There is a wealth of knowledge to be acquired here.
 I was diagnosed in December of 2006 with pharyngeal cancer.
 Mine was detected by a ENT after a lymph node popped out on my neck that looked like a large knot.
 A needle biopsy was done and I found out about a week later that it was cancer.
 I had a radical neck dissection to remove fourteen lymph nodes in which four were positive for cancer.
 My cancer was hidden below my tonsil and was not seen with a scope.
 I had complained about a year earlier to my physician when I was having my yearly physical about swallowing problems.
 The scope was done then and no cancer was detected.
 After the neck dissection I had thirty five radiation treatments and chemo once a week for seven weeks.
 Just recently was checked by my ENT and found that I am still cancer free for almost four years now.
 Life is not what it used to be due to some severe swallowing problems caused by the radiation.
 However I am still alive and will get to spend another Christmas with my family.
 I advise from my experience is to get all the information you can get about your cancer in regards to treatment options.
 I was pretty much rushed to take action on mine from the ENT I was initially seeing.
 I wish I had got at least another opinion about my cancer and treatment options.
-God Bless and take care
+God Bless and take care0 -

 My Story Was Similar